Charter Spectrum Login to Router and Changing Credentials

 Should I Buy or Rent a Router?

 Unless you’re a hardcore gamer, live streamer, or running a busy home office, the stock router that comes with your internet service is built to handle most of your internet needs.
 Of course, you don’t own this piece of equipment, so you’ll have to pay a small rental fee to the provider for the right to use it.
-This can often come across as a part of the hidden costs of your service, but it simply paying for the right to use the provider’s equipment.
+This can often come across as a part of the hidden costs of your service, but it simply pays for the right to use the provider’s equipment.

 If renting equipment isn’t how you do things, Charter Spectrum Login also supports a range of after-market third-party routers that work just as well with the service.
 These routers are usually built for more demanding users, such as those with intense gaming, streaming, or file sharing needs that require more wireless throughput from a router.
 These routers can potentially enrich your in-home Wi-Fi experience, but be prepared to see some serious price tags.
 Routers, especially powerful ones, aren’t exactly cheap.
 Ultimately, the decision of renting or buying a router is up to you, based on what your monthly budget and needs are.